-Gasoline is so much a part of our lives that we don't think about how very dangerous and flammable this substance is.
+Gasoline is very common and familiar.
+So we don't think about how dangerous and flammable it is.

-- At home, store gas containers in a secure place, away from living areas, such as in a locked shed or detached garage, and away from ignition sources like pilot lights.
+- Store gas containers in a secure place, away from living areas.
+Use a locked shed or detached garage.
+Keep gas away from ignition sources like pilot lights.

 - Keep gasoline away from heat, sparks and flames.
 A spark or lit cigarette is enough to light gas fumes that linger on clothing.

 - Keep gasoline away from children.
 Children aged 10 to 14 are more likely to get in trouble with gasoline and suffer burns as people of other ages.

 - Stop, drop, cover and roll if you are on fire.